PatrickCarollo/aws-microservice-cicd-iac/README.md

 ## Pre setup notes:
 + set parameters `projectid` to a short string describing the function and `sourcebranch` to either `main` or `dev`.
-They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding application services
+They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider:
     - An existing Git branch named `dev` must exist before launching CI/CD stack in dev branch support launch
-    - Contents of `/scr` directory AND buildspec.yml must be copied to root
+    - `/scr` directory AND buildspec.yml should be copied to root

 ## Setup Instructions:
 1. Install/update SAM CLI